HTenkanen/htenkanen.github.io/_pages/about.md

 I am part of the development team of the open source library `r5py` for multimodal spatial network analysis in Python; and I have created `pyrosm`, a small Python package to extract geospatial information from OpenStreetMap dump files.
 In addition, I have contributed to some of the core Python libraries for geospatial analysis and computation, such as `geopandas` and `osmnx`.

+You can read more about these libraries from [software -section](https://htenkanen.org/software/).

 ### Teaching

 I have authored and maintain a bunch of educational materials targeted for Python users including four openly available online courses and one text book.
 You can read more about these from [teaching -section.](https://htenkanen.org/teaching/)

 ### Projects

 Me and my colleagues are working on various research and educational projects.
-You can read more about them from [projects -sections](https://htenkanen.org/projects/).
+You can read more about them from [projects -section](https://htenkanen.org/projects/).

 ### Contact